zeljobers/wagtail_test/README.md

 pip install -r requirements.txt python manage.py runserver
 ```
-Content here has a lot of jubberish text so don't take this seriousely.
+Content here has a lot of gibberish text so don't take this seriousely.
 Just wanted to see how this works.